 - 1 3/4 cups buttermilk

-1 Preheat oven to 425°.
+1 Whisk together flour, sugar, salt, baking soda: Preheat oven to 425°.
 Whisk together 4 cups of flour, the sugar, salt, and baking soda into a large mixing bowl.

-2 Using your (clean) fingers (or two knives or a pastry cutter), work the butter into the flour mixture until it resembles coarse meal, then add in the raisins.
+2 Work the butter into the flour, add currants or raisins: Using your (clean) fingers, work the butter into the flour mixture until it resembles coarse meal, then add in the currants or raisins.

 Hint 1: If the top is getting too dark while baking, tent the bread with some aluminum foil.